Marriage Charter of Empress Theophanu: Description

 The document is a 144.5 by 39.5 cm scroll consisting of three pieces of parchment glued together and rolled, and is believed to have been created in the Fulda monastery.
 A scientific study of the purple parchment took place in Munich in 1966, which showed that minium (red lead) and madder were used for staining the document, indicating that it was created in the Holy Roman Empire, rather than in the Byzantine Empire, where the Murex shell for making Tyrian purple was tightly controlled.
 This document is one of the oldest surviving examples of madder being used in the Middle Ages.
-The purple background was made from Byzantine silk woven with fourteen circular medallions and two half medallions.
+The painted purple background imitates a woven Byzantine silk with fourteen circular medallions and two half medallions.
 The medallions contain representations of animals fighting, inspired by Near Eastern art.

 The writing field is surrounded by a narrow gold trim decorated with blue and white acanthus leaves.
 The top edge is decorated with animals and vegetation, along with medallions containing half-figures, such as Jesus flanked by Mary and John the Baptist with four Evangelists.
 Between the medallions at the top are six pairs of animals.
 It was the first marriage document to be illuminated.

 The text is written in gold in Carolingian minuscule calligraphy, and the gold ink was obtained from an alloy of silver and gold leaf.
 A few lines or words stand out as they are written in rustic capitals.
 Over time, the parchment has slightly warped, and there is a fold in the middle of the document.
 It is presented in a permanent exhibition of the State Archives of Lower Saxony in a dimly lit room.

 Imperial purple was a colour reserved for emperors, kings and bishops, and purple parchment was rarely used for writing.
 This document is regarded as one of the most luxurious and beautiful examples of the use of purple parchment.